Her Majesty the Barmaid

 Her Majesty the Barmaid or Her Majesty Love (Ihre Majestät die Liebe) is a 1931 German comedy film directed by Joe May and starring Käthe von Nagy, Francis Lederer and Otto Wallburg.
 It was shot at the Joinville Studios of Pathé in Paris.
 It premiered on 9 January 1931.
 A separate French-language version His Highness Love was produced at the same time.
-An Amerian remake Her Majesty, Love was also released the same year by Hollywood studio Warner Brothers.
+An American remake Her Majesty, Love was also released the same year by Hollywood studio Warner Brothers.